fcdoc/doc/en/flashduty/conf/template.md

 ```

 ## Zoom Bot
-- The message __can be sent with a length of about 4000 characters, and any excess will be truncated and sent__ ;
+- The message __can be up to 4000 characters, and any excess will be truncated and sent__ ;
-- If the text contains `<br>` , when rendering, __the blank line will be deleted first, and then `<br>` will be replaced with a newline character__ ;
+- If the text contains `<br>` , it will __first delete blank lines, and then replace `<br>` with a newline character__ ;
 - The message format **follows the Zoom message format** .
 The current robot application does not support Markdown .
 For other formats, please refer to the official website : [https://developers.zoom.us/docs/team-chat-apps/customizing-messages/](https://developers.zoom.us/docs/team-chat-apps/customizing-messages/)
-- If you do not set custom content, the system default template will be used to display only key information:
+- If you do not set custom content, the system default template will be used, displaying only key information:

 ```i18n
 {"head": {